vorner/rust-presentations/101_for_cpp.md

 * Error handling:
   - Need to extract the Ok variant
-  - Possible by pattern matching, methods, …
+  - Possible by pattern matching, methods, or the question mark → visible, but terse
 * Generics, traits
   - On the input
   - The `read_to_end` is method of the `Read` trait, `File` implements that.
 But